Janet Jackson: 2000–2003: Nutty Professor II: The Klumps and All for You

-In July 2000, Jackson appeared in her second film, Nutty Professor II: The Klumps, as the role of Professor Denise Gaines, opposite Eddie Murphy.
+In July 2000, Jackson appeared in her second film, Nutty Professor II: The Klumps, in the role of Professor Denise Gaines, opposite Eddie Murphy.
 Director Peter Segal stated "Janet Jackson was a natural fit, and an obvious choice."
 The film became her second to open at number one, grossing an estimated $170 million worldwide."Box Office; Home Edition" (2000) Jackson's single "Doesn't Really Matter", used for the film's soundtrack, became her ninth number-one single on the Hot 100.

-Preceding the release of her seventh album, MTV honored Jackson with the network's inaugural "MTV Icon" ceremony, honoring her "significant contributions to music, music video and pop culture while tremendously impacting the MTV generation."
+Preceding the release of her seventh album, MTV honored Jackson with the network's inaugural "MTV Icon" ceremony, honoring her "significant contributions to music, music video and pop culture while tremendously impacting the MTV Generation."
 The event paid tribute to Jackson's career and influence, including commentary from Britney Spears, Jennifer Lopez, Aaliyah, and Jessica Simpson, and performances by 'N Sync, Pink, Destiny's Child, Usher, Buckcherry, Mýa, Macy Gray, and Outkast.
 The American Music Awards also honored Jackson with the Award of Merit for "her finely crafted, critically acclaimed and socially conscious, multi-platinum albums".

 Jackson's seventh album, All for You, was released in April 2001.
 It opened at number one on the Billboard 200 with 605,000 copies sold, the highest first-week sales of her career, and among the highest first-week sales by a female artist in history.Martens, Todd (2001).
 "Janet Reigns Supreme On Billboard Charts" The album was a return to an upbeat dance style, receiving generally positive reception.
 Jackson received praise for indulging in "textures as dizzying as a new infatuation", in contrast to other artists attempting to "match the angularity of hip-hop" and following trends.
-All for You was certified double Platinum by the RIAA and sold nine million copies worldwide.
+All for You was certified double Platinum by the RIAA.